nens/threedi-docs/source/f_problem_solving.rst

 - In rare cases the waterdepth interpolation in the livesite may show unexpected behaviour; it shows triangular patterns.
 These deviations are only visual, so the results are still correctly.

-- The following checks don’t work in case there is no index in the spatialite:
+- The following checks don't work in case there is no index in the spatialite:

-   * It doesn’t check for stand alone connection nodes
+   * It doesn't check for stand alone connection nodes
-   * It doesn’t check for connection nodes that are too close or on top of each other
+   * It doesn't check for connection nodes that are too close or on top of each other